izmalk/vaticle-docs/0001-typedb/02-dev/03-match.md

 ##### Players of a specific role

-Use a `players types in a relation` pattern to find all types that place a specific role in a specific relation type.
+Use a "players types in a relation" pattern to find all types that place a specific role in a specific relation type.

 ```typeql
 match $p plays permission:permitted-subject;